chan34kelvin/Rainbow-Colors-Facts-Site/README.md

 Visit Site: https://rainbow-kelvin-ck-chan.glitch.me/

 The project features an eye-catching website that presents facts about the seven rainbow colors.
-With a sleek design and interactive components using animations, it aim to provide an engaging user experience, encouraging visitors to explore and navigate the rainbow colors with curiosity.
+With a sleek design and interactive components using transform and transitions, it aim to provide an engaging user experience, encouraging visitors to explore and navigate the rainbow colors with curiosity.

 This was a project during my internship at Code Tenderloin.